 - Street trees are better in the middle of a nature strip garden than surrounded by grass.

-- The best time to plant around the tree is when it is first planted.
-If you have an established street tree, try not to disturb the roots by planting tubestock, seedlings or seed.
+- The best time to plant around the tree is when it is first planted so you can avoid the roots.
+If you have an established street tree, avoid disturbing the roots by planting only tubestock, seedlings or seed.